-If our existing stockholders sell, or indicate an intent to sell, substantial amounts of our common stock in the public market after the twelve-month contractual lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline significantly and could decline below the public offering price.
-Based on shares outstanding as of the date of this prospectus, upon the completion of this offering, we will have [] outstanding shares of common stock.
-Of these shares, assuming no shares are purchased in this offering by our existing stockholders [] shares of common stock, plus any shares sold pursuant to the underwriters' option to purchase additional shares, will be immediately freely tradable, without restriction, in the public market.
+If our existing stockholders sell, or indicate an intent to sell, substantial amounts of our common stock in the public market after the ninety (90) day contractual lock-up and other legal restrictions on resale discussed in this prospectus lapse, the trading price of our common stock could decline significantly and could decline below the public offering price.
+Based on shares outstanding as of the date of this prospectus, upon the completion of this offering, we will have 7,123,354 outstanding shares of common stock (assuming none of the warrants or pre-funded warrants issued in this offering are exercised), assuming the underwriter does not exercise its over-allotment option and none of the Warrants issued in this Offering are exercised.
+Of these shares, assuming no shares are purchased in this offering by our existing stockholders, 4,443,437 shares of common stock, will be immediately freely tradable, without restriction, in the public market.